WAC Testing (Waste Acceptance Criteria)

 What is a WAC test for soil?

 Solids and leachate testing are carried out during the WAC testing process to assess the class of landfill that the waste in question can be accepted at.
+During this process, samples are collected from the waste, and the number of samples required depends on site-specific factors and previous test results to ensure accurate contaminant assessment.

 Is WAC testing mandatory?